Renormalised two-point functions of CLE$_4$ gaskets: Twist field correlations via the Brownian loop soup

 \item Consider the Brownian loop soup $\cL_{D_{\varepsilon_1,\dots, \varepsilon_n}(z_1,\dots, z_n)}$ in the domain with holes $D_{\varepsilon_1,\dots, \varepsilon_n}(z_1,\dots, z_n)$, and let $(\overline C_i^{\varepsilon_1,\dots, \varepsilon_n})_{i \geq 1}$ denote the collection of topological closures of its clusters.
 (It is an infinite countable collection of random compact disjoint subsets in $D$.)
 As $\max_{1\leq j\leq n}\varepsilon_j\to 0$, we consider the limit of

 \end{enumerate} \end{theorem}

-\begin{remark} Some remarks are due. \begin{itemize} \item Here there is an implicit normalisation of the 1-point function, which is $\sigma_{\rm tw}^\D(0) = 1$, $\D$ being the unit disk. \item There is also an implicit choice of metric in the definition: $\sigma_{\rm tw}^D = \sigma_{\rm tw}^{D,g_0}$ where $g_0$ is the usual Euclidean metric on the domain.
+\begin{remark} A few remarks are in order. \begin{itemize} \item Here there is an implicit normalisation of the 1-point function, which is $\sigma_{\rm tw}^\D(0) = 1$, $\D$ being the unit disk. \item There is also an implicit choice of metric in the definition: $\sigma_{\rm tw}^D = \sigma_{\rm tw}^{D,g_0}$ where $g_0$ is the usual Euclidean metric on the domain.
 To introduce the metric parameter $\sigma_{\rm tw}^{D,g}$, one just considers the Brownian motion w.r.t the metric $g$ in the above definitions. \item The second point could also be equivalently stated using the Brownian loop soup in the domain $D$, by restricting to loops that avoid the $\eps_j$-disks:

 \end{itemize} \end{remark}

 An easy corollary of the calculations leading to the theorem are the diffeomorphism invariance and Weyl scaling, which when combined give rise also to conformal covariance.
 For a different cut-off regularisation, conformal covariance was shown also in \cite[Section 4.2]{CamiaGandolfiKleban16}.